-What Costs can You Cut from Packaging?Anna Lee
+What Costs can You Cut from Packaging?Packnet

 Most companies have opportunities to cut costs, especially when it comes to packaging.
 Clearly there is an endless range of conditions that can differ from business to business depending on what it is you sell.
 So no checklist for cost savings will appeal to every company.
 For those who ship specialized items that can incur damage, here are some potential areas to cut some of your costs.